tstoegi/MicroWakeupper/README.md

 **What is it?**

 You need the MicroWakeupper Battery Shield if you want to wakeup or power on your ESP/Wemos due to an external event (e.g. a switch, button or PIR-sensor).
 As soon as there is an external event the MicroWakeupper wakes up your ESP/Wemos from deep sleep or just turns it on.
 Pin A0 is connected - can be disconnected - to V-Batt for measuring the current battery voltage.

-The MicroWakeupper and your ESP/Wemos is powered by a standard (protected) LiPo battery (XH-Header).
-The internal LDO (AP2112K) will take care about the 3.3V voltage supply.
+The MicroWakeupper (see XH-Header) can be powered by a 2.5V - 6V battery source, e.g. 4xAA eneloop or a 3.7V LiPo .
+The internal LDO (AP2112K) will take care about the internal 3.3V voltage regulation - required by the Wemos D1 Mini.

 **Why did I make it?**